 RSI – the symptoms

 The most obvious early symptom of an RSI is pain when you do a specific movement such as typing or clenching a fist.
-The next severity level of an RSI will bring about pain when you do other activities unrelated to what originally caused the RSI.
+The next severity level of an Repetitive Strain Injury will bring about pain when you do other activities unrelated to what originally caused the RSI.
 Hypersensitivity, numbness, tingling and reduced co-ordination can also be signs of an RSI.

 Why RSIs are hard to treat

-- It boosts circulation, helping the body to eliminate poisonous toxins and reduce swelling
+- It boosts blood and lymphatic circulation, helping the body to eliminate poisonous toxins and reduce swelling

 - Massage reduces the pain caused by tension in the muscles